HughxDev/component-cli/README.md

 1. The React display name is `_WidgetGadget`.
 The leading underscore indicates that the component is “private”, i.e. not meant to be used outside the context of its parent.
 2. The CSS class name is `widget__gadget`.
 The double underscore indicates that this is a [BEM](http://getbem.com/) element `gadget` belonging to the `widget` block.

-These naming conventions are not currently configurable, but may be in a future release.
+You can change the naming conventions applied by using different [template variables](#template-variables).

 ### Rename